 Transitions can be tough.
 Very few people like change, and those in churches are no different.
 Hiring an interim pastor to help transition from one lead pastor to the next can help “soften the blow” when transitioning to a new pastor, but even transitioning from an interim pastor to a new senior pastor can be tough.
 People get used to a certain style of leadership and preaching, and sometimes the “new” can feel “wrong.”

 At VitalChurch, our interim pastors know that the transitioning of a lead pastor is difficult, and they do everything they can to help the process go as smoothly as possible and set the church’s next senior pastor up for success.
 Here are a few of the ways we help facilitate the transition from interim pastor to the next senior pastor:

 We Make it Clear that Our Interim Pastors Are Only a Temporary Solution

 As we mentioned in our previous blog post, VitalChurch’s interim pastors are not allowed to be considered for the church’s next senior pastor position.
-This policy helps congregations to keep looking forward and prevents them from holding on too tightly to their attachment to their interim pastor.
+This policy helps congregations to keep looking forward and prevents them from holding on too tightly to their interim pastor.
 By no means do our interim pastors discourage forming close relationships and bonds with the people in the churches in which they serve, but they do always point them toward what is next for the church.

 We Get Things Organized for the Next Pastor

 Many of the churches we work with have never taken the time to put into writing things like policies and procedures.
 Or they may have processes that are outdated or no longer serving the church well.
 And in many churches, the roles of their elders and even staff members are unclear.